Skip to content

 4. Toggle Tamper Protection to Off.

-You can remove the logs by deleting the specific Service folder.
-Note: This requires administrator privileges.
+You can remove these logs by deleting the specific Service folder.
+You’ll need administrator privileges for this.

 Actions button in Windows 11 protection history settings menu